 Portable HT radios are self-contained, battery-operated radios that you can easily carry with you.
 HT radios can also be used as a mobile or base-station radio, using an external antenna and a PL259 to SMA coax-to-radio antenna adaptor.
 They're not as powerful as Mobile or Base-station radios, and will usually put out between 5 to 8 watts of RF power.
 You will need a battery charger with these radios, and a spare battery is a good idea.
 There may be other, useful accessories, such as a holster, belt clip, or an external coiled-cord microphone/speaker.

 For maximum versatility, you will want to select portable radios that can be programmed to use GMRS "Repeaters" to increase your range.
-However, there are also perfectly good portable radios that do not use repeaters that can be used during camping trips or in vehicle caravans to stay in touch with your friends or family by using "simplex" (direct, radio-to-radio) communications.
+However, there are also perfectly good, portable Family Radio Service (FRS) and General Mobile Radio Service (GMRS) radios that cannot transmit through repeaters but can be used to stay in touch with your neighborhood, or your friends and family during camping trips or vehicle caravans, by using "simplex" (direct, radio-to-radio) communications.

 Kenwood TK-380 (type 1: 450 ~ 490 MHz) - These are very solid, well-made hand-held radios.
 There are many good, used TK-380s available online for under $100.
-Be sure to buy a new battery since used batteries may not hold a full charge.
-They also have a detachable antenna, and you can replace it with a Nagoya 701C for better range on the GMRS Channels.
+Be sure to buy a new battery (~ $20 ea.) since used batteries may not hold a full charge.
+They also have a detachable antenna, and you can replace it with a Nagoya 701C (~ $20) for a bit better range on the GMRS Channels.
 These radios often require re-programming to get them set up for GMRS Channels.
-They can also be programmed to accept special Pager Alert Tones.
-We can do this for the radios we supply.
+They can also be programmed to accept special Pager Alert Tones sent through our Neighborhood Early Warning System (aka our "NEWS Pager"system).
+We can program in these tones on radios we supply.

 NOTE: These radios come in three models: Type 1 (450 - 490 MHz), Type 2 (470 - 512 MHz), and Type 3 (400 - 430 MHz).
 If you can't wait for us to supply you with a radio, be sure you buy the Type 1 model that covers the GMRS channel bands (462 - 467 MHz).